MaheenShahid78/Internship_Task-03/README.md

-# 📊 Student Marks Analyzer (Using Pandas & NumPy)
+# Student Marks Analyzer using Pandas and NumPy

-## 📌 Task Description
+## Overview

-This task is a simple **Student Marks Analyzer** developed using **Python, Pandas, and NumPy**.
+This project is a simple Student Marks Analyzer developed using **Python**, **Pandas**, and **NumPy**.
 It demonstrates how to create, clean, analyze, and summarize a dataset containing students' marks in different subjects.

-The dataset intentionally includes **missing values, duplicate rows, and invalid marks** to simulate real-world data cleaning and preprocessing tasks.
+The dataset intentionally includes missing values, duplicate records, and invalid marks to simulate real-world data cleaning and preprocessing.

 ---

-## 🎯 Objectives
+## Objectives

 - Create a student dataset
 - Save the dataset as a CSV file